imedkrisna/krisna/content/en/post/sembako/index.md

-Bisa kita lihat bahwa harga internasional selalu lebih rendah daripada harga domestik.
-Kita juga bisa lihat bahwa harga internasional cenderung menanjak selama pandemi, tetapi harga domestik relatif stabil.
-Hal ini karena pemerintah tinggal naikin kuota aja jika harga domestik mulai naik.
-Semakin tipis gap antara harga domestik dengan harga internasional, maka semakin besar kuota yang dibuka.
+As we can see, international price is consistently higher than domestic price of all 4 goods.
+Well, mostly.
+We can also see that while international prices are quite volatile especially during the pandemic, domestic prices are relatively more stable.
+This is because of the quota management.

-**Ayam** agak berbeda ya.
-Harga domestik udah mirip sama harga internasional sejak 2014.
-Kenapa ya?
-Mungkin ini fenomena Amerika Serikat aja sih karena data IMF ngambil spot price-nya Georgia, Amerika Serikat.
-Ayam Indonesia kayaknya ga ngambil dari situ.
+**Chicken** is a bit different.
+Domestic vs international price converges around 2017.
+I am not sure why.
+It is possible this is just a US thingy cuz the chicken price is taken from the US market.
+I believe Indonesia's chicken are mostly imported from South America.
+Unfortunately I can't find the data from IMF Macroeconomic Statistics.

-Harga-harga domestik diambil dari CEIC yang ngambil dari BPS.
-Kalo harga internasional dari IMF Cross Country Macroeconomic Statistics, di mana:
+Domestic prices is downloaded from CEIC (source is National Statistics Body, the BPS), where BPS surveys domestic markets every month.International prices, taken from IMF Cross Country Macroeconomic Statistics via Quandle, are:

-1. Beras: Rice; 5 percent broken milled white rice; Thailand nominal price quote; US$ per metric ton
+1. Rice; 5 percent broken milled white rice; Thailand nominal price quote; US$ per metric ton
-1. Ayam: Poultry (chicken); Whole bird spot price; Ready-to-cook; whole; iced; Georgia docks; US cents per pound
+1. Poultry (chicken); Whole bird spot price; Ready-to-cook; whole; iced; Georgia docks; US cents per pound
-1. Daging Sapi: Beef; Australian and New Zealand 85\% lean fores; CIF U.S. import price; US cents per pound
+1. Beef; Australian and New Zealand 85\% lean fores; CIF U.S. import price; US cents per pound
-1. Gula: Sugar; U.S. import price; contract no.14 nearest futures position; US cents per pound (Footnote: No. 14 revised to No. 16)
+1. Sugar; U.S. import price; contract no.14 nearest futures position; US cents per pound (Footnote: No. 14 revised to No. 16)

 Sekian postingan kali ini.
 Semoga bermanfaat.